ghostdevv/greset/README.md

     @import 'node_modules/greset/greset.css';
     ```

+# Migrating from v1

+- Changing imports:
+    We moved from publishing in `/css/greset.css` to just `/greset.css`.
+You can see about [how to import greset v2 here](#use)

+- CSS Changes:
+    Most of the css we removed was only targeting very old browsers.
+However there might be some CSS that effect your modern code, as such it's only recommended to update on newer or maintained projects.
+No point migrating old projects to the new version.

 # Changes

 Please feel free to [suggest changes](https://github.com/ghostdevv/greset/issues/new), all help is welcome in working to improve and maintain greset.